aangelopoulos/cfr-covid-19/README.md

 Dong, E., Du, H., & Gardner, L. (2020).
 An interactive web-based dashboard to track COVID-19 in real time.
 The Lancet Infectious Diseases.

 Thank you:
-Anthony Ebert helped write the generate_coronamat function in R, since I was doing it in Python before.
+Anthony Ebert helped write the generate_coronamat function in R, since I was doing it in Python in past versions.
+He has also pointed out a couple of bugs.
 This helped consolidate the code and improved consistency, so thank you Anthony.
 Check his GitHub, https://github.com/AnthonyEbert/ItalyCovid19, for an interface to Italy's data and an R package incorporating our code.

 # Dependencies
 I have to update the Dockerfile within the next few days, but most dependencies are there, and others are standard in CRAN.